 Steps to Connect an External HDD to a PS4

 Storage space (or lack of it) can become an issue if you like collecting digital PS4 titles.
-However, you can easily surmount this obstacle by getting a high-quality PS4 external hard drive.
+However, getting a high-quality PS4 external hard drive can easily surmount this obstacle.

-This way, your entire collection will be available for play at all times.
-Before you invest in a new hard drive, you might want to spend a little bit of time researching how those devices work.
-While this project should be relatively easy to carry out, you could end up losing your save states or having to redownload your favorite games if you aren’t careful.
+This way, your entire collection will always be available for play.
+Before investing in a new hard drive, you might want to spend a little time researching how those devices work.
+While this project should be relatively easy to carry out, you could end up losing your save states or having to redownload your favourite games if you aren’t careful.

 Choosing the Right Size

-When it comes to storing games and apps on an external HDD, you must consider the quality of the device as well as its storage capabilities.
-Without the proper hard drive, you could run into a wide variety of problems ranging from ongoing lag during your games to choppy video playback.
+When storing games and apps on an external HDD, you must consider the device’s quality and capabilities.
+Without the proper hard drive, you could run into various problems ranging from ongoing lag during your games to choppy video playback.

-The smallest external hard drive that you can attach to a PS4 is 250 GB, but you will probably want to get a hard drive that is at least 1 TB.
-Some of the largest games are now well over 100 GB, and a smaller hard drive is going to fill up before you know it.
+The smallest external hard drive you can attach to a PS4 is 250 GB, but you will probably want to get a hard drive that is at least 1 TB.
+Some of the largest games are now well over 100 GB, and a smaller hard drive will fill up before you know it.

-If you want to make sure that you won’t have to purchase a new external hard drive in the near future, then you should probably upgrade to a 2 TB or 4TB unit.
-You won’t be able to fit every app and game in the PS4 catalog on one of those HDDs, but you should be able to store most of your library.
-Some gamers also have multiple hard drives for their PS4 consoles, but it is important to note that you can’t use multiple hard drives at the same time.
+If you want to ensure that you won’t have to purchase a new external hard drive soon, then you should probably upgrade to a 2 TB or 4TB unit.
+You won’t fit every app and game in the PS4 catalog on one of those HDDs, but you should be able to store most of your library.
+Some gamers also have multiple hard drives for their PS4 consoles, but it is important to note that you can’t use multiple hard drives simultaneously.

 Formatting the Drive

-The first step in this process is formatting the drive so that it is compatible with your PlayStation 4.
-If an older hard drive is going to be used, then you will need to copy over all of the data to a different location.
+The first step in this process is formatting the drive to be compatible with your PlayStation 4.
+If an older hard drive is going to be used, you will need to copy over all of the data to a different location.
 Once the hard drive is empty, you can plug it into the Playstation 4 with a high-quality USB cable.

-Using an older USB cable that you had sitting in a drawer might seem like a good way to save some money, but an outdated cable could be very inefficient.
-Luckily, most HDDs come with factory cables that will provide ample power and excellent transfer speeds.
+Using an older USB cable sitting in a drawer might seem like a good way to save money, but an outdated cable could be inefficient.
+Luckily, most HDDs come with factory cables that provide ample power and excellent transfer speeds.

 After the HDD is plugged in, you must go to Settings > Devices > USB Storage Devices > Format as Extended Storage.
 The PS4 will then automatically detect the HDD and attempt to change its format to exFAT.

-Formatting the HDD can be done on your computer or another device as well.
+The HDD can be formatted on your computer or another device.
 But it is usually a good idea to have the PlayStation do the formatting so that there aren’t any errors.
-After a few moments, the formatting should be complete and you will be able to use your new hard drive.
+After a few moments, the formatting should be complete, and you can use your new hard drive.

 Should I Stick to Internal Storage?

-Before you transfer some of your games and apps over to the external hard drive.
-You might begin to wonder if the internal drive is actually going to be faster than an external HDD.
+Before you transfer some of your games and apps over to the external hard drive, you might begin to wonder if the internal drive is going to be faster than an external HDD.

 An external HDD from a reputable company could be much faster than the HDD that the PS4 came with.
-In fact, some experts now suggest that gamers transfer all of their competitive online games over to external hard drives in order to reduce load times and lag.
+Some experts now suggest that gamers transfer all of their competitive online games over to external hard drives to reduce load times and lag.

 Transferring Your Games and Apps

-If your internal HDD is extremely full, then you should probably transfer at least some of that data over to your new HDD.
-This process is fairly simple, but it could take quite some time depending on how much data needs to be copied.
-To transfer your games, you must go to Settings > Storage > System Storage > Applications.
+You should transfer some of that data to your new HDD if your internal HDD is complete.
+This process is pretty simple, but it could take quite some time, depending on how much data needs to be copied.
+You must go to Settings > Storage > System Storage > Applications to transfer your games.

-From there, you can highlight any game or app that you would like to move to the extended storage.
-Before you transfer any games, you might want to test a smaller application.
-It’ll help to get a better idea of how quick the process is going to be.
+From there, you can highlight any game or app you want to move to the extended storage.
+Before you transfer any games, you might want to test a more minor application.
+It’ll help to get a better idea of how quick the process will be.
 For a huge game library, the transfer could take well over an hour.

-There are many different reasons why you should consider investing in a high-quality HDD for your PS4.
+You should consider investing in a high-quality HDD for your PS4 for many different reasons.
 In addition to freeing up quite a bit of space on the console itself.
 You could also greatly improve your load times.
 Games like PUBG and Red Dead Redemption 2 have notoriously long load times.
 Adding an HDD to your PS4 could help with those issues.

-Transferring your games to an HDD will also allow you to play those titles on different consoles.
-If you ever decide that you want to upgrade your PS4 or simply play some of your games at a friend’s house.
+Transferring your games to an HDD will allow you to play those titles on different consoles.
+If you ever want to upgrade your PS4 or play some of your games at a friend’s house.
 You can then disconnect the hard drive and take it with you.
-With your new HDD, your game library is going to be easier to access, easier to transfer, and much more secure.
+With your new HDD, your game library will be easier to access, and transfer, and much more secure.